 Bill Sweat ’79

 To court socially minded millennials, some wineries are investing in more than grapes — The Washington Post

-In 2005, Bill Sweat ’79 and Donna Morris founded Winderlea Vineyard and Winery in Dundee, Ore., in 2005, with sustainability and social responsibility in mind, writes Dave McIntyre in The Washington Post.
+In 2005, Bill Sweat ’79 and Donna Morris founded Winderlea Vineyard and Winery in Dundee, Ore., with sustainability and social responsibility in mind, writes Dave McIntyre in The Washington Post.

-In 2015, the business became a Certified B Corporation, “joining more than 3,000 companies worldwide” — and just the fourth winery — to achieve Certified B Corporation status, “joining more than 3,000 companies worldwide in pledging to meet high standards of social and environmental performance,” that would be great.
-If not, it reads fine as is. in pledging to meet high standards of social and environmental performance.”
+In 2015, the business joined more than 3,000 companies worldwide — and just the fourth winery — to achieve Certified B Corporation status, pledging to meet high standards of social and environmental performance.

 Their business model is well-suited for the future of the wine industry, as the story reports that the emerging millennial cohort of wine drinkers, a group “which up to now has been more interested in craft beer, spirits and hard seltzer,” is “beginning to spend more on wine.”